How it works

 We were joined by two marketplace experts (Simon Goble from DogBuddy and Riya Grover from Feedr) who shared their wisdom, insight and expertise.
 Simon and Riya have both successfully scaled marketplace businesses, which (due to their efforts) have since gone on to become popular brands within their respective markets.

 The marketplace model is one of the most complex and difficult business models to get right.
-But if you execute it correctly, the effort is absolutely worth it, as marketplace brands can become huge, profitable household names.
+But if you execute it correctly, the effort is absolutely worth it, as marketplace brands can become huge, profitable household names with high brand recognition.
 Just look at some of the leading marketplaces out there, such as Uber, Airbnb, Eventbrite, Ebay and Spotify.

 Other iconic names such as Amazon and ASOS have introduced marketplace features in recent years.